Vitamin B5 (Pantothenic Acid)

 Although it is believed that pantothenic acid can only be obtained from plant- or animal-based food, some evidence suggests that bacteria colonizing the large intestine may produce some amounts.
 It is currently unknown to what degree the bacteria contributes to the daily demand for this nutrient.

-Symptoms of vitamin B5 deficiency
+Symptoms of Vitamin B5 Deficiency

 Because it is present in most food, vitamin B5 deprivation usually applies to people with severe malnutrition.
 Deficiency of this compound is often accompanied by a lack of other b-complex vitamins, an inevitable consequence of undereating.
 It means that symptoms of vitamin b5 deficiency may occur with other signs or be reinforced by the lack of other essential nutrients in the body.
 Nevertheless, here are the symptoms that are usually linked to the deficiency of vitamin B5 specifically: